lmweber/diffcyt/README.md

 ## How to install

-Bioconductor dependences need to be installed manually (since `install_github` can only install CRAN dependencies automatically):
+Bioconductor dependencies need to be installed manually (since `install_github` can only install CRAN dependencies automatically):

 ```{r}
 source("https://bioconductor.org/biocLite.R")